BudgetAirpods/InsanityRemastered/README.md

 # Insanity Remastered

+## This mod is best experienced with smaller lobbies.
+(4-6) players.
 A mod for Lethal Company that adds more features to the insanity mechanic.

 This is a client-sided mod as it would be odd if other players could see your hallucinations.